 The 2011-2012 hunting season was greatly improved over side spread of 27 inches. the last 2 previous seasons with regard to the number and overall size of trophy bucks harvested.
-In fact, some outstandand was taken by Andy Lloyd in Holmes County (new muzzleloader state record for typical category).
-The largest non-
+In fact, some outstanding bucks were taken.
+The largest typical buck scored 183 1/8 being entered in Magnolia Records each year.
+To view all and was taken by Andy Lloyd in Holmes County (new muzzleloader state record for typical category).
+The largest nonhave been entered.
+The widest deer on record was harvested by Richey Buchanan in Lowndes County in 2007 with an inentries and their photos visit mdwfp.com/deer and look for

 For many hunters, the true measure of a bonafide trophy is a buck with an inside spread surpassing 20 inches.
-To date, over 710 deer with inside spreads greater than or equal to 20" have been entered.
-The widest deer on record was harvested by Richey Buchanan in Lowndes County in 2007 with an in-
+To date, over 710 deer with inside spreads greater than or equal to 20"